dfreilich/summaries/CleanCode.md

 This is a case study in successive refinement, to try and adjust an `Args` class.
 It's important to know that you don't write clean code - you first write dirty code, and then clean it.

 ## Chapter 15: JUnit Internals
-This is another case study in successive refinement, to work on `JUnit`.
+This is another case study in successive refinement, to work on `JUnit`.œ

 ## Chapter 16: Refactoring SerialDate
 Here, the author refactors the SerialData package.
 It is a very involved refactor, and shows how he thinks through some issues.
 Look through it carefully, and take notes.